SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/rules.md

 Likelihood: **What is the probability that a hacker will be able to exploit the Worst Thing?**

 ### Security Hotspots
-Security Hotspots are not assigned severities as it is unknown whether there is truly an issue until review by a Security Auditor.
-When an auditor converts a Security Hotspot into a Vulnerability, severity is assigned based on the identified Vulnerability (see above).
+Security Hotspots are not assigned severities as it is unknown whether there is truly an underlying vulnerability until they are reviewed.